BAKER’S DOZEN

 This was a tough assignment, yet I succeeded by snipping and copying school yearbooks and classroom photographs.
 No names or personal information was supplied.

-AI somehow aged these people to make them appear in their 70s, as if that was hard to do.
+AI somehow aged these people to make them appear in their late 70s, as if that was hard to do.
 We all look pretty much the same at that stage.
 If you see a similarity, it’s probably you, but my lips are sealed on exactly whose mugs were submitted.

 I’m extremely happy with the outcome, especially with my early-Alaska-pioneer resemblance.
 That leather jacket is striking.
 I was so impressed that I ordered an 8×10 print for the office.
 That’s a first for me in framing something created entirely by a computer program.